kelexel/n3-node-mysql-singleton/README.md

 * I wish someone could write a few sample tests for this wrapper.
 * As always, use at your own risk.

+## Changelog:
+* 1.0.6: Rewritten as a Class, but not fully tested - yet.

 ## Todo
 * Write tests
-* Make it optionally return Promises
+* Make it optionally return Promises, or... not?